IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-41.md

 <!--You can choose from two deployment options:

-Option 1: Install AI Manager and Event Manager separately
+Option 1: Install IBM Cloud Pak for Watson AIOps and IBM Netcool Operations Insight separately

-Option 2: Install AI Manager and Event Manager with an all-in-one configuration (**Technology preview**) -->
+Option 2: Install IBM Cloud Pak for Watson AIOps and IBM Netcool Operations Insight with an all-in-one configuration (**Technology preview**) -->

 ## Prerequisites